mdurban/finance-blog/src/pages/retirement/index.md

 description: This post is related to the gatsbyjs
 date: '2019-05-21'
 ---
 A **401(k)** is an American retirement account that is offered by many traditional employers.
-These accounts, along with IRA accounts, are used by many as the backbone of their retirement savings plans.
+These accounts (along with [IRAs](https://www.nerdwallet.com/article/investing/learn-about-ira-accounts)) are used by many as the backbone of their retirement savings plans.
 These accounts generally have good long-term growth because they are invested in stocks and/or bonds.
 Investing sounds scary and a lot of people try to stay away from the term,  but if you're contributing to your retirement account, you are most likely investing without even knowing it!

 ## How to Save for Retirement